optilude/MuleBox/README.md

 * 30mm extractor fan (see above)
 * 22 AWG (i.e. thick) wires, preferably in a few different colours, for wiring the attenuator.
 * Thinner wire in muiltiple colours for wiring up the Hothouse to the output jacks, LEDs, and potentiometers.
+* Optional: For wiring the front pots, LEDs, and rotary switch, you can use sets of wires with 3-pin JST 1.25mm (or lagrer) connectors (you'll need both male and female).
+The advantage of this is that you can easily disconnect the front components when opening the enclosure.
 * Plastic zip ties for mounting the inductor coil
 * Thermal paste (only a tiny amount) for moutning the large resistors